You know those days you wake up already feeling stressed and anxious when it’s not even 7 a.m.? Here’s what to do.

-Numerous studies have shown that eating foods rich in probiotics has amazing benefits for mental health.
+A research review showed that eating foods rich in probiotics has amazing benefits for mental health.
 This is thanks to the gut-brain axis, which ensures that your healthy gut bacteria, brain, and mood are in balance.

 These tiny superfoods are rich in antioxidants and vitamin C — great news for you, bad news for anxiety.

-Antioxidants have been shown to improve brain health while helping out with depression and anxiety.
+A 2014 research review showed that antioxidants improve brain health while helping out with depression and anxiety.

-According to one study, vitamin C and antioxidants are powerful tools for fighting the symptoms associated with anxiety and even for preventing it.
+According to one small study, vitamin C and antioxidants are powerful tools for fighting the symptoms associated with anxiety and even for preventing it.

 Bonus: Eating a hearty helping of spinach salad at lunch will give you an energy boost, thanks to those B vitamins.

-Try: A spinach salad with plenty of your favorite veggies, topped with almonds or pumpkin seeds — two other great sources of magnesium.
+Try: a spinach salad with plenty of your favorite veggies, topped with almonds or pumpkin seeds — two other great sources of magnesium.

 If you’re dealing with stress and anxiety, adding omega-3s to your daily diet is a must.

-The fatty acids found in salmon can regulate serotonin and dopamine levels, resulting in an overall calming and relaxing state.
+The fatty acids found in salmon can help regulate serotonin and dopamine levels, resulting in an overall calming and relaxing state.

-Try: Making oven-baked salmon for dinner paired with asparagus and brown rice or sweet potatoes (all three are stress-busting foods).
+Try: making oven-baked salmon for dinner paired with asparagus and brown rice or sweet potatoes (all three are stress-busting foods).

-So that smile when you eat chocolate?
+So, that smile when you eat chocolate?
 Serotonin.
 Yes, we’re telling you to eat more chocolate, but specifically dark chocolate.

 The magnesium in dark chocolate can also help lower stress levels.
 Magnesium suppresses the release of the stress hormone cortisol and plays an important role in brain health.

-Studies show that eating roughly 1.5 ounces of dark chocolate daily for 2 weeks can have a powerful effect on stress levels.
+One small 2014 study showed that eating roughly 1.5 ounces of dark chocolate daily for 2 weeks can have a powerful effect on stress levels.
 It’s best to eat chocolate in moderation and reach for bars with at least 70 percent cacao.

-Try: A piece of dark chocolate with a warm cup of chamomile tea before bed.
+Try: a piece of dark chocolate with a warm cup of chamomile tea before bed.